return42/sphkerneldoc/linux_src_doc/drivers/scsi/ufs/ufshcd_h.rst

     called before and after a power mode change is carried out to allow vendor spesific capabilities to be set.

+setup_xfer_req
+    called before any transfer request is issued to set some things

+setup_task_mgmt
+    called before any task management request is issued to set some things

+hibern8_notify
+    called around hibern8 enter/exit

+apply_dev_quirks
+    called to apply device specific quirks

 suspend
     called during host controller PM callback